FonsecaGoncalo/ECS-Runner-Fleet/README.md

 ## Getting Started

 1. Ensure Terraform is installed and AWS credentials are configured.
 2. Update the variables in `terraform/main.tf` or create a `terraform.tfvars` file with your values.
+You can specify `runner_image_tag` to control which Docker image tag is built and pushed to ECR.
+The image will automatically rebuild and push whenever the Dockerfile or tag changes.
 3. From the `terraform` directory, run:
    ```bash
    terraform init